IanRohrbacher/Getting-Started-With-Arduino/README.md

 ## Servos
 Servos are a type of motor that allows for precise control of angular position, speed, and torque.
 The unique thing about servos is that they can hold a position rather than continuously rotating.
 <br>
-Using our knowledge of analog inputs, we will read from a potentiometer to move a servo. lets use the new [Diagram here](servo/servo-one.json) and this code as a start.
+Using our knowledge of analog inputs, we will read from a potentiometer to move a servo. lets use the new [diagram here](servo/servo-one.json) and this code as a start.
 ```ino
 int pot = 14;